Routine use cases

 What to do next

-For "How to choose a small face yoga step for lunchtime resets", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "How to choose a small face yoga step for lunchtime resets" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for lunchtime resets" is whether the reader can pick a focus area before opening a full library with less uncertainty.
+For "Small step: lunchtime resets", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Small step: lunchtime resets" when you want app support for that action.
+The useful signal for "Small step: lunchtime resets" is whether the reader can pick a focus area before opening a full library with less uncertainty.

 Evidence boundary